Elhan Kastrati

-Elhan Kastrati (born 2 February 1997) is an Albanian professional footballer who plays as a goalkeeper for German club Eintracht Braunschweig and the Albania national team.
+Elhan Kastrati (born 2 February 1997) is an Albanian professional footballer who plays as a goalkeeper for Super League Greece 2 club Athens Kallithea and the Albania national team.

 Club career

 Early career

 Kastrati started his youth career in 2009 at Teuta academies aged 12.
 During the 2012–13 season he participated with the first team in two League and four Cup games.
 On 1 February 2014, he moved to youths of Eccellenza Abruzzo side Renato Curi Angolana.

 Pescara

 On 1 July 2014, Kastrati moved to Delfino Pescara 1936.
 He was placed at the Primavera side where he played eight matches during the 2014–15 Campionato Nazionale Primavera.
 In the 2015–16 season he was part of the first team in one Cup and two 2015–16 Serie B matches.

 Loan to Piacenza

 On 14 July 2016, Kastrati was loaned out to Lega Pro side Piacenza Calcio 1919 until the end of the season.
 He was a second choice behind Mirco Miori and ahead of former Roma Ivan Pelizzoli and young Stefano Dudiez.
 He made it his professional debut on 18 December 2016 against Prato coming on as a substitute in the 51st minute in place of striker Andrea Razzitti after that first choice Mirco Miori was sent-off.